USAMRICD-UW-Fred-Hutch-Cancer-Research/Correos-Security-Firewall-CSF/docs/docs/services/download.configserver.md

 ---
-title: Advanced › Services › download.configserver.dev
+title: Advanced › Services › download.configserver.shop
 tags:
   - services
-  - download.configserver.dev
+  - download.configserver.shop
 ---

-# download.configserver.dev <!-- omit from toc -->
+# download.configserver.shop <!-- omit from toc -->

-The subdomain [download.configserver.dev](https://download.configserver.dev) provides a convenient way to download the latest version of CSF without needing to look up the name of the current release.
+The subdomain [download.configserver.shop](https://download.configserver.shop) provides a convenient way to download the latest version of CSF without needing to look up the name of the current release.
 Downloads can be accessed directly through your web browser, or from the command line using tools such as `wget` or `curl`.
 Below, we outline the basic usage to help you quickly obtain the latest version of CSF.

 This mirrors the service originally offered by the CSF developers, which was the standard method of obtaining fresh copies of CSF for many years.
 Our version works the same way, with a few additional features that are described in the [Advanced](#advanced-options) section.